cjohansen/phosphor-clj/README.md

 - `color` is the icon's color.
 Icons use `currentColor`, so you can also set color with CSS in parent elements.
 - `style` is a map of styles for the `svg` element
+- `class` is either a compatible format for specifying CSS classes that your rendering library supports (usually either an array of strings or a space-separated list)

 ## License